FlipW0rld/CS506_Project/README.md

 This highlights the importance of aligning dataset design with real-world factors influencing bus arrival times.
 The enriched dataset enables models to capture complex interactions between weather conditions, passenger behavior, and time-based patterns, paving the way for more precise and actionable predictions.

+XGBoost outperformed the other models with the lowest MAE of 13.25, using a depth-limited configuration (max_depth=3), a learning rate of 0.05, and 100 estimators.
+Random Forest followed with an MAE of 13.40 (n_estimators=300, min_samples_leaf=5, random_state=42), while LightGBM achieved an MAE of 13.65 (learning_rate=0.01, n_estimators=300, num_leaves=31).
+These results demonstrate XGBoost's slight edge in minimizing prediction errors.

 Future improvements should focus on:
 - Continuously expanding the dataset with real-time traffic and passenger load data.
 - Exploring additional engineered features that could further enhance predictive power.